Type 2 Diabetes

 What is type 2 diabetes?
 What are the symptoms?
 What are the main risk factors?
 How can we reduce the risk of getting it?

-If not treated and managed properly diabetes can lead to other complications.
-These can include nerve damage, damage to your eyesight, kidney disease, sexual dysfunction and miscarriage.
-And around 1 in 10 people with diabetes will get a foot ulcer, which can cause a serious infection and even amputation.
+Around 1 in 10 people with diabetes will get a foot ulcer, which can cause a serious infection and even result in amputation.

-Type 2 diabetes not only affects the pancreas (where the insulin is produced).
-It also affects other organs such as the liver, skeletal muscle, fatty tissue, gastrointestinal tract, brain, peripheral nerves, eyes and kidneys.
+Type 2 diabetes not only affects the pancreas, but it also affects other organs such as the liver, skeletal muscle, fatty tissue, gastrointestinal tract, brain, peripheral nerves, eyes and kidneys.